karenetheridge/Test-Kwalitee/README.md

     Does the distribution have no POD errors?

+- has\_test\_pod

+    Does the distribution have a test for pod correctness?
+(Note that this is a bad test to include in a distribution where it will be run by users; this check will be removed in a subsequent version.)

+- has\_test\_pod\_coverage

+    Does the distribution have a test for pod coverage?
+(This test will be removed in a subsequent version; see `has_test_pod` above.)

 - use\_strict

     Does the distribution files all use strict?

-- has\_test\_pod

-    Does the distribution have a POD test file?

-- has\_test\_pod\_coverage

-    Does the distribution have a POD-coverage test file?

 # ACKNOWLEDGEMENTS